 In a clean bowl, with

 soft peaks form.
-Gradually add the remaining 1/2 cup sugar and
+Gradually add the remaining 1/2 cup (100 grams) of sugar and

 small amount of whites into the egg yolk mixture to lighten the batter.
 Add the

-remaining egg whites, folding just until incorporated.
+remaining egg whites, in two to three additions, folding just until incorporated.
 Do not over mix or the

 batter will deflate.